kenenisa-j/kenenisa-jaleto/README.md

 # 👋 Hi, I'm Kenenisa Jaleto

-### 🚀 Full-Stack Developer | 🤖 AI/ML Engineer
+### Full-Stack Developer & AI/ML Engineer

-I build intelligent, real-world applications by combining **AI, scalable backend systems, and modern web technologies**.
+I design and build intelligent systems — combining AI with scalable web applications to solve real-world problems.
-Focused on creating solutions that go beyond tutorials — systems that solve real problems and can scale.
+My focus is not just writing code, but creating products that are useful, structured, and built with purpose.

 ---